KhouryFinance/mortgage-quant/README.md

 mortgage amount, monthly compounding interest rate, and number of payments over the course of the mortgage.

-Determining your monthly payment is necssary when using other calculators, such as the amortization schedule below.
+Determining your monthly payment is necessary when using other calculators, such as the amortization schedule below.

-Example:
+### Example:

 You want to buy a home worth $1,000,000, and you're able to put 20% down.
 The 30 year fixed rate mortgage looks most appealing to you, with an APR of 5%.